Yuming408/Radius/README.md

 The data has 1 million rows and 10 columns.
 They represent company information such as: address, categorical code, city, headcount, name, phone, revenue, time in business, and zip code.

 2. As a preliminary data quality check, the missing rate for each feature are examined, here is a summary:
+Most of the features less than 10% of missing rate, only the phone number has a high missing rate:  about 40% of phone number is missing.

 | Feature       | fill rate    |
 | ------------- |-------------|